neerajsamtani/ZombieDash/README.md

 ___

-###### The graphics and sound of ZombieDash were programmed by Carey Nachenberg using FreeGLUT and irrKlang libraraies.
+###### The graphics and sound of ZombieDash were programmed by Carey Nachenberg using FreeGLUT and irrKlang libraries.
 I programmed the logic of the game.